 Greg called to the Bar in 2001 after 15 years as a solicitor.
-This experience gave him an excellent understanding of the needs of both solicitors and clients.
+Accordingly, he has an excellent understanding of the needs of both solicitors and clients.
 He is user-friendly, dynamic and commercially minded.

-Greg now has an exclusively civil practice covering the fields of commercial, insurance, contentious property, executries, professional negligence and personal injury.
-Additionally, he has used his interest and expertise in both the technical and legal aspects of transport/vehicle matters to represent clients before the Traffic Commissioner.
+Greg’s civil practice covers the fields of commercial, insurance, contentious property, executries, professional negligence and personal injury.
+Additionally, his considerable expertise in both the technical and legal aspects of transport and vehicle matters has been called upon in the latest emissions issues.

 Greg has particular recent experience in dealing with insurance matters including the interpretation of insurance contracts and property damage (flooding, fire, subsidence and structural).
-He is currently involved in a number of high value property damage claims.
-Greg is ranked in the Legal 500 2016 for commercial litigation and property, construction and agriculture and they comment that Greg is “Knowledgeable about a broad cross-section of commercial contractual issues” and “His contentious property work includes property damage claims”.
+Greg is annually ranked in the Legal 500 and in 2018 for property law.
 Greg also has recognised knowledge in legionella cases having been asked to deliver talks on the legal issues in such cases (personal injury and property).

 Cases in which Greg has appeared include: